 Building on \lstinline|chat|, we can define a \lstinline|summarize| method: \begin{code} def summarize(text: Text): Text = chat("Provide a summary of the attached text", text) \end{code}

 Unlike \lstinline|Environment|, these tools are domain-agnostic and reusable across requests.

 \Cref{fig:classified-flow} in the appendix illustrates the complete data flow for this scenario, showing how the type system acts as an information barrier between the untrusted agent and the sensitive data zone.
-In summary, an agent harness consists of two parts: capability-safe infrastructure and a request-specific environment.
-In our scenario, the infrastructure consists of the document database, the \lstinline|Classified| wrapper, and the diff, chat, and summarize tools, whereas the environment consists of just \lstinline|Environment|.
-The investment needed to construct the infrastructure is considerable, but it can be reused over many agents.
-By contrast, it is relatively cheap to construct a tailored environment.
-Agents can help in this task since environments can be reviewed by humans before the agent is invoked.
-What is important is that the notation used to describe interfaces is simple, concise, and readable to humans.
-The notation presented here meets that standard, which does not hold for current JSON-based tool descriptions.
+A harness has two layers: reusable capability-safe infrastructure (the \lstinline|Classified| wrapper and the diff, chat, and summarize tools) and a request-specific environment (here, just \lstinline|Environment|).
+We discuss adoption costs in \Cref{sec:discussion}.
+What matters is that the notation describing interfaces is simple, concise, and human-readable, which is not the case for current JSON-based tool descriptions.